Are you a school administrator? Yes No x to close

 The following factors should also be considered when deciding on the best online schools for the military.

-• Graduation Rates: schools will be transparent in their graduation rates.
-Typical graduation rates are around 50%.
-Even 30% is considered acceptable, but lower than that should raise doubts.
+• Graduation Rates: Typical graduation rates are around 50%.
+In some cases 30% may be considered acceptable depending on the program, but lower than that should raise doubts.

-• Job Placement: top schools will have an excellent network to help students succeed in their chosen careers after earning their degrees.
+• Job Placement: Does the school offer help to students to find jobs after earning their degrees?
 Effective job placement can be found in programs such as internships, apprenticeships, strong alumni connections, etc.

 Best Online Schools for Veterans